ejowers/Mend_Interview/README.md

 <pre>python test2.py</pre>

-This test should open a Chrome web browser, navigate to codecademy.com, and successfully log in and out.
+This test should open a Chrome web browser, navigate to codecademy.com, successfully log in and out, then fail to login using incorrect credentials.
+The username is usr1234 and the password is Password1234 for this test.